maciejsachajdak/ASP.NET-Project/README.md

 * In the section dedicated to reviews, we can view clubs and see reviews assigned to specific clubs.
 We can also add reviews, which involves selecting a rating from 1 to 5 and providing a textual opinion.
 The administrator does not have access to adding reviews.

 * In the management panel, available only to the administrator, we can browse all registered users, excluding the administrator account.
 From this level, the administrator can edit user data or delete users, but cannot edit user passwords.
 The administrator can also create new users, following the same process as registration, but the administrator does not set a password for the new account; instead, it is set to a default value.

+## To check funcionality of the project please use one of the accounts below:
+* Basic user:
+   * Login:
+   * Password
+* Admin user:
+   * Login:
+   * Password: